All Episodes

 In the criminal complaint they filed against the six men in New Jersey, the Fort Dick Six, federal prosecutors took the step of including information about an earlier problem involving their main informer.

-Prosecutors acknowledged that the informer, who months before he became involved in a Fort Dicks case had misled investigators in order to protect a friend.
+Prosecutors acknowledged that the informer, who months before he became involved in a Fort Dicks case, had misled investigators in order to protect a friend.

-We used a man of questionable character to save lives.
+Whoa, we used a man of questionable character to save lives.

 That's how you translate that.